Please read the all of the Mutual Credit System Information below

-It’s a Global trading system that doesn’t require old fiat money.
-When you join a World Credit Union or Public CreditBank, your business is listed in the World Open Marketplace, where you add what you’re security or private equity offering and what you want or need to make a purchase order for.
-When you’ve added your security or private equity offers and buy orders the World Open Marketplace automatically proposes possible trades for you, suggesting new suppliers and customers.
-If you upgrade your World Open Marketplace listing and become a Global Community Member, you get an account with a balance of zero and a unlimited credit limit in World Credits, denominated in Nomni’s enabling you to trade with other businesses throughout the Global Village and Etha Network.
+It’s a Global trading system Global Mutual Credit System that doesn’t require old fiat money.
+When you join a World Credit Union or Public CreditBank, your business is listed in the World Open Marketplace, where you add any security or private equity offering and purchase what you want or need to make in the Open Market.
+When you’ve added your security or private equity offers and buy orders the World Open Marketplace automatically post current trade offers for you, as well as suggesting new suppliers and customers through our Open Market Recommendation tab.
+If you open your World Open Marketplace listing and become a Global Community Member, you get an account with a balance of zero and a unlimited credit limit in World Credits, denominated in Nomni’s enabling you to trade with other businesses throughout the Global Village and Etha Network.
 When you buy from another member, their account is credited, and your account is debited by the same amount When you sell to another member, your account is credited (your account balance is increased).
 There are limits to how far you can go into credit or debit.
 That’s it as far as the basics are concerned.

 Please make your first initial offering here